Dutchess County Relocation Lawyer

 Even when an important qualification is met, the child will only be relocated if the arrangement benefits them.
 If a child has made strong ties to other children within their community, or would be significantly upset due to spending less time with their noncustodial parent, the relocation could be denied.
 Divorce rules, including relocation, often come down to what is in the child’s own best interests.

 If you know that you or your ex-spouse needs to relocate, you must act quickly to start formulating your argument one way or the other.
 A lack of preparation could be tantamount to handing the decision completely to your ex, who likely will not do what is right for you.
-Set up your free case evaluation with our Dutchess County divorce attorneys today to get started.
+Set up your case evaluation with our Dutchess County parental relocation attorneys today to get started.